jaywking/updatelibraries/README.md

 2.  **Setup Logging**: Initializes logging to both the console and a timestamped file.
 3.  **Run Cleanup (Optional)**: Cleans up old logs and broken package installations.
 4.  **Update Pip (Optional)**: Checks if `pip` is outdated and upgrades it if necessary.
-5.  **Update Libraries**: Fetches the list of all outdated packages, filters exclusions, and runs the upgrade.
+5.  **Update Libraries**: Fetches the list of all outdated packages, filters exclusions, and upgrades them in small batches while streaming live progress.
-6.  **Summary Report**: Prints a final summary of the actions taken.
+6.  **Summary Report**: Prints the before/after version of every attempted upgrade and surfaces any `pip` errors so you can act immediately.